NakhlehLab/NakhlehLab.github.io/docs/_posts/2021-06-18-g-xrf-tutorial.markdown

 the full network divided by the posterior probability with the same network where the branch with inheritance probability γ is removed.
 The latter probability can also be calculated by setting that γ to zero.
-If we are working in log-units, we can take the different in posterior probabilities.
+If we are working in log-units, we can take the difference in posterior probabilities.

 ![Example species network](/assets/wang-2021-figure-1.jpg)